vosaul/status.im/source/build_status/index.md

 *Note 2:* Specific tool versions used are maintained in the [.TOOLVERSIONS](https://github.com/status-im/status-react/blob/develop/.TOOLVERSIONS) file.

+*Note 3:* An environment variable called `TARGET_OS` controls the type of shell that is started.
+If you want to limit the amount of dependencies downloaded, you could run `TARGET_OS=android make shell`.
+Most of the makefile targets already include a sensible default.

-*Note 3:* On macOS, the build environment is set up to rely on XCode 10.1.
-If you want to use an unsupported version, you'll need to edit the version in the [derivation.nix](https://github.com/status-im/status-react/blob/develop/derivation.nix) file (`xcodewrapperArgs.version`).
+*Note 4:* On macOS, the build environment is set up to rely on XCode 10.1.
+If you want to use an unsupported version, you'll need to edit the version in the [derivation.nix](https://github.com/status-im/status-react/blob/develop/nix/mobile/default.nix) file (`xcodewrapperArgs.version`).

 ## Running development processes